jasonrwang/prisoners_in_R/README.md

 # prisoners_in_R

-This project is for an algorithm to play in the EPA1315 Prisoner's Dilemma tournament.
+This project is for an algorithm to play in the TU Delft EPA1315 Prisoner's Dilemma tournament.

 ### Functionality
 1. Uses an elementary genetic algorithm (based on Axelrod's method [1]) to learn the best ways to react to another agent based on their previous choices